WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

   - <img src="../data/image/task1-image-3.png"  width="1000">
 - What is good about the current approach
   - It is quick to compute and seems to return reasonable matches based on qualitative assessment
-- What is not good about the current approach
+- What is bad about the current approach
   - Since there is no ground truth,
     - We adopted a heuristic-driven choice of modeling approach using bag-of-words, binary occurrence, 3-gram tokenization and cosine similarity
     - We made a heuristic-driven decision to calculate an "average similarity score" across multiple attributes, including name, date of birth and other personal information